 In an interview in late life Roy pondered the irony of painting commodities and then becoming a commodity himself.
 Christies® sells commodities to cure the ennui of the lowest cast of humanity (billionaires).
 Giraffes are too stupid to realize this, and then they get mauled and eaten by hyenas.

 Roy must have felt like his ship had come in.
-He could free his wife from breadwinner responsibility (she probably preferred breadwinning), and feel good that important earthlings thought his work was saleable to some thousandaires and maybe even a business tycoon seeking a talking piece for the penthouse parlor.
+He could free his wife from breadwinner responsibility (she probably preferred breadwinning), and feel good that important earthlings thought his work was saleable to some thousandaires, perhaps even a business tycoon seeking a talking piece for the penthouse parlor.

 Did he share his recent success with new students and colleagues?